AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 This allows you to adjust settings for each module, and for the network protocols to select which network adapter to use to output the protocol.
-All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a WiFi (wireless) adapter, both of which will be shown.
+All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan PC Suite (Titan Go / Simulator) this depends on your computer; many laptops will have a wired network adapter and also a WiFi (wireless) adapter, both of which will be shown.